 If you’re reading this then the chances are that either you, or someone you know, has put washing up liquid into a dishwasher.
-Don’t worry, you (ahem, your friend!) are not the first and most certainly will not be the last!
+Don’t worry, while dishwashers are not designed to use washing up liquid, this is not the first time that this has happened and most certainly will not be the last!

-The best course of action is to turn the dishwasher off as soon as possible and try to get as much of the bubbles and water out.
-Put a bar of soap into the dishwasher, leave it for a while, and turn it on.
-The bar of soap will help to neutralise the bubbles.
+The best course of action to take is to turn the dishwasher off as soon as possible and try to get as much of the bubbles and water out as you can.

-Remember- dishwasher tablets are very different to washing up liquid in their nature.
-One is designed to create bubbles to help lift dirt off, and the other is designed to use hot water to aid dirt removal.
-It is best to keep the two separate.
+It is important to remember that dishwasher tablets are very different to washing up liquid in their nature.
+One is designed to create bubbles which help to lift dirt off, and the other is designed to use hot water to aid dirt removal.
+Because of this difference, it is best to keep the two separate.

 Once you done damage control on your dishwasher, it should be back to working as usual.